didx-xyz/aries-cloudapi-python/docs/src/Governance as Code.md

 ## 2. Creating Tenants

-Creating new tenants in the multi-tenant environment for the various tenant types in the Trust Ecosystem:
+In the multi-tenant environment, you can set up issuers, verifiers, and holders.
+Each tenant gets their own wallet, and the different roles have different privileges.

 ### Issuers

-Tenants are custodial wallets created within the Trust Ecosystem's multitenant ACA-Py agent.
-To create new tenants for your trust ecosystem, follow the steps below:
+To create an issuer tenant for your trust ecosystem, follow the steps below:

 1. Access the API through the [Multitenant-Admin](http://cloudapi.127.0.0.1.nip.io/tenant-admin/docs).
 2. Authenticate with `tenant-admin.` + `APIKEY` role.